 - No charge will be applied if the retiree and pension are located in the same country.

-- There is no charge if the QROPS is an employer-sponsored occupational scheme, overseas public service pension scheme or a pension scheme established by an international organisation.
+- There is no charge if the QROPS is an employer-sponsored occupational scheme, overseas public service pension scheme, or a pension scheme established by an international organisation.

 - Notably, there will be no levy on pensions transferred within the EEA (European Economic Area), where the person also resides in an EEA country.

-In point 3 above, if an individual retires to France, Spain or Portugal and their pension is transferred to another EEA country such as Malta, there will be no charge.
+In point 3 above, if an individual retires to France, Spain, or Portugal and their pension is transferred to another EEA country such as Malta, there will be no charge.
 The apparent reason for this is that HMRC can not tax such transfers under EU freedom of movement of capital rules.
 That may seem a relief to some.
 However, with Brexit on the horizon and the government appearing to favour the ‘hard’ version, it is difficult to know just what the future will bring.
-If the UK is not a member of the EEA post-Brexit, even transfers which currently qualify for the exemption may be in danger.
-This might all seem counter-intuitive to those who have been encouraged by the government to take personal control over their finances.
+If the UK is not a member of the EEA post-Brexit, even transfers that currently qualify for the exemption may be in danger.
+This might all seem counter-intuitive to those encouraged by the government to take personal control over their finances.

 Additional changes to the 5-year rule

-The hardest hit will be those whose pension pot or transfer value has exceeded the Lifetime Allowance (LTA) of £1 million, and who also choose to retire outside the EEA.
+The hardest hit will be those whose pension pot or transfer value has exceeded the Lifetime Allowance (LTA) of £1 million and who also choose to retire outside the EEA.
 Consider the following simple case example:

-- John Doe has a pension pot of £2m and has decided to retire to a country outside of the EEA.
+- John Doe has a pension pot of £2m and has decided to retire to a country outside the EEA.

-- In the first instance, the LTA related tax on his pension will be 25% of the excess over the LTA of £1m = £250,000.
+- In the first instance, the LTA-related tax on his pension will be 25% of the excess over the LTA of £1m = £250,000.

-- As he is retiring outside of the EEA there will now be an overseas transfer charge of 25% of the remaining fund = £437,500 (0.25 x £1,750,000).
+- As he is retiring outside of the EEA, there will now be an overseas transfer charge of 25% of the remaining fund = £437,500 (0.25 x £1,750,000).

 - The total is, therefore, a whopping £687,500 tax bill.
 This is paid directly to HMRC before the scheme manager makes the transfer.